IAC News and Calendar

 The Irish American Club’s Spring Session of Ceili Classes will be starting on Thursday, April 3 2014, from 7-9 PM, downstairs at the MIHC.
 Classes will run for six weeks.
 The cost is $18 for members and $30 for non-members for the entire session.

 Please enter from the back of the building and bring either exact change or a check made out to the IAC if possible.
 These classes are appropriate for beginners, and for those with previous ceili experience.
 No partners are needed - just come out and have some fun!
 Irish dance is great exercise, so dress in layers and wear comfortable shoes.

 Please feel free to contact us here firstname.lastname@example.org or at BurnsSisters@gmail.com if you have any questions!

 St. Patrick's Parade

-The Irish American Club is excited to once again honor our Patron Saint and the Irish American community in Greater Portland as we host the 2014 St. Patrick's Parade.
-The date is Sunday March 16th 2014, assembling at the Portland fish Pier parking lot at 11 am and moving off at 12 noon to the Maine State Pier.
+The Irish American Club once again honored our Patron Saint and the Irish American community in Greater Portland on Sunday March 16th 2014.
+The assembled participants moved off from the Portland Fish Pier at 12 noon, marching to the Maine State Pier.

-As usual Pipe Bands, dignitaries and the flags of all the counties of Ireland will be on display as we celebrate our Irish heritage, culture and traditions.
+As usual Pipe Bands, dignitaries and the flags of all the counties of Ireland were on display as we celebrated our Irish heritage, culture and traditions.

-The evening before the Parade, the Irish American Club will sponsor a celebration Dinner that will be held at the Maine Irish Heritage Center on Sat March 15th 2014 to continue the week of Irish jubilation.
-Reservations for this event may be made by mail (Irish American Club, PO Box 1683, Portland, ME 04104-1683), by email (firstname.lastname@example.org) or by contacting Meg Weidman at 508-723-2043.
+The evening before the Parade, the Irish American Club sponsored a celebration Dinner that was be held at the Maine Irish Heritage Center on Sat March 15th 2014 to continue the week of Irish jubilation.

 Irish Language Class